 To learn more about adopting a learning mindset and driving innovation see:

 Shawn Hunter is President and Founder of Mindscaling, a company building beautiful online learning courses based on the work of best-selling authors.
-My new book Small Acts of Leadership, (Bibliomotion) will be out in October, 2016.
-You can pre-order a copy now.
+My new book Small Acts of Leadership is a Washington Post #5 Bestseller.
+You can order a copy now.
 Have a meeting coming up?
 Let’s talk.